Sammed101/STM32_Keypad_Test_LED/README.md

 1. Check which pin is not working.
 2. Try changing the jumper wires to rule out loose connections.
 3. Connect the wire directly to the STM32 pin to ensure the connection is solid.
-4. If it still doesn’t work, the pin itself might be faulty—replace or reroute to another available pin as needed.
+4. If it still doesn’t work, the pin itself might be faulty, replace or reroute to another available pin as needed.

 Following this process helps identify faulty pins early and prevents troubleshooting headaches later.